-Can any of the LTI be clawed back?
+Can any of the LTI be clawed back or forfeited?

-Where a Trigger Event occurs and a Participant receives an Incentive Payment that the Participant would otherwise not have received, or receives a greater Incentive Payment than the Participant would otherwise have received, had the event not occurred (an Unfair Benefit), the Board reserves the right to clawback any previously paid or proposed remuneration of the Participant (whether as part of an Award under a Plan or as part of the fixed annual remuneration of the Participant).
+Where a Trigger Event occurs and a Participant receives an Incentive Payment that the Participant would otherwise not have received, or receives a greater Incentive Payment than the Participant would otherwise have received, had the event not occurred (an Unfair Benefit), the Board reserves the right to clawback any previously paid remuneration, or forfeit proposed remuneration (whether as part of an Award under a Plan or as part of the fixed annual remuneration of the Participant).

-The Trigger Events that could lead to a clawback are:
+The Trigger Events that could lead to a clawback or forfeiture are: